-Every full-time undergraduate student starting in 2018/19 will receive a £500 cash reward after successfully completing each academic year.
-This means you will be entitled up to £1,500 over the course of a three year degree.
+Every full-time undergraduate student starting in 2019 will receive a £500 cash reward after successfully completing each academic year with 75% attendance and no outstanding assessment at the end of each semester.
+This means you will be entitled to up to £1,500 over the course of a three year degree.
 This annual cash reward can help go towards resources and books, fund field trips or extra-curricular activities.
-Part-time undergraduate students will receive a pro-rata payment depending on the number of credits they are studying.
+Part-time undergraduate students will receive a pro rata payment depending on the number of credits they are studying.
 This reward is not means-tested and you do not have to pay it back after you graduate.
+You must be in receipt of tuition fee funding from Student Finance.